K-PaaS/application-platform-guide-eng/user_guide/development_application/php.md

         // Response Code crossed to 204.
 Success!
         }

-4. Upload the file to selected Container.
+4. Upload the file to the selected Container.
 Since the container is set to Public, it is readable anywhere with the URL of the image.

         $fileName = time().'_'.$fileName;
         // Save File
         $result = $container->uploadObject($fileName, fopen($file, 'r+'), array('name'=> $fileName, 'Content-Type' => 'image/jpeg'));

-5. Make the saved result in to URL form.
-Can access to the image directly with the URL.
+5. Make the saved result into URL form.
+Can access the image directly with the URL.

         $result = array('thumb_img_path' => $container->getService()->getEndpoint()->getPublicUrl().'/'.$this->containerName.'/'.$fileName);